Developing eye drops that can reach the back of the eye

 Wet AMD is treatable through drugs referred to as anti-VEGFs, however, these drugs need to be injected into the eyes every month or few months.
 While these are very safe, there are always potential side effects with injections, and they can be unpleasant, uncomfortable or stressful for patients.

-Using nanotechnology, this project aims to investigate whether wet AMD drugs could be delivered through eye drops.
-As the drug has to get from the front to the back of the eye, this means there are many barriers the drugs need to get through.
-These drugs will be tested in lab models to see if they work.
+Nanotechnology is the manipulation of materials on an atomic or molecular scale.
+Using this process this project was aiming to investigate whether wet AMD drugs could be delivered through eye drops.
+As the drug has to get from the front to the back of the eye, there are many barriers the drugs need to get through.

 See our other projects